JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-07-04-multiclassifierdl_hoc_en.md

 ## Description

-Multi-label document classification identifies semantic categories at the document-level.
-The semantic categories are effective for grasping the main topics and searching for relevant literature in the biomedical domain.
-Unlike multi-class classification, which assigns only one label to an instance, multi-label classification can assign up to N labels to an instance.
-HoC is manually annotated multi-label document classification datasets for hallmarks of cancer (10 labels).
+The process of multi-label document classification involves identifying semantic categories at the document level.
+In the biomedical domain, these semantic categories are useful for understanding the main topics and searching for relevant literature.
+Unlike multi-class classification, which assigns only one label to an instance, multi-label classification can assign multiple labels, up to N, to an instance.
+For the hallmarks of cancer, a manually annotated multi-label document classification dataset called HoC has been created, consisting of 10 labels.

-The multilabel classification model makes a semantic classification of the article according to the hallmarks of cancer based on its abstract.
+The purpose of the multilabel classification model is to semantically classify an article based on its abstract, specifically related to the hallmarks of cancer.
+The model determines whether the article is associated with any of the 10 cancer hallmarks listed below:

-There are 10 cancer hallmarks you will need to decide whether the article is related to, including:
+- Activating Invasion And Metastasis
-- Activating_Invasion_And_Metastasis
+- Avoiding Immune Destruction
-- Avoiding_Immune_Destruction
+- Cellular Energetics
-- Cellular_Energetics
+- Enabling Replicative Immortality
-- Enabling_Replicative_Immortality
+- Evading Growth Suppressors
-- Evading_Growth_Suppressors
+- Genomic Instability And Mutation
-- Genomic_Instability_And_Mutation
+- Inducing Angiogenesis
-- Inducing_Angiogenesis
+- Resisting Cell Death
-- Resisting_Cell_Death
+- Sustaining Proliferative Signaling
-- Sustaining_Proliferative_Signaling
+- Tumor Promoting Inflammation

-- Tumor_Promoting_Inflammation
+This model is inspired from [Large language models in biomedical natural language processing: benchmarks, baselines, and recommendations](https://arxiv.org/abs/2305.16326) and augmented internally for better coverage and performance.

 ## Predicted Entities